Nice tramway

 Opened on 24 November 2007, it replaced bus lines 1, 2, 5 and 18.
 From the start, the system had 20 Alstom Citadis trams in service, providing a tram every seven minutes.
 Since its inception, the number of passengers has increased from 70,000 per day in 2008 to 90,000 per day in 2011.
 The frequency has gradually increased to a tram every four minutes in 2011.

 Given the success of the T1 Line, Mayor Christian Estrosi decided to create additional lines.
 The West-East T2 Line serves the Nice Côte d'Azur Airport to the west through the construction of a multimodal centre and the Port of Nice to the east.
 This line runs through a tunnel in the centre of Nice.
 A future extension of the west–east line, north along the Var valley, is proposed.
 Another extension, running further west from the airport, across Var, is also proposed.
 In addition, the Nice Côte d'Azur urban region decided to extend Line 1 to the Pasteur neighbourhood.

 History

 1900–1953

-The first tramway in Nice opened in 1879, was electrified in 1900, and was followed by a departmental network in 1906.
+The first tram in Nice opened in 1879, was electrified in 1900, and was followed by a departmental network in 1906.
 The entire network was electrified in 1910.
 In the 1920s, the network had 11 lines, some of which were partially used for goods transport.
 However, the tram was criticised and was replaced by buses on some lines beginning in 1927.
 The last tramway in Nice ceased service on 10 January 1953.